chentsulin/awesome-graphql/README.md

 * [Altair GraphQL Client](https://github.com/imolorhe/altair) - An sleek graphQL client app for querying GraphQL servers, like Postman for graphQL.
 It also comes as a chrome extension.
 * [Apollo Storybook Decorator](https://github.com/abhiaiyer91/apollo-storybook-decorator) - Wrap your React Storybook stories with Apollo Client, provide mocks for isolated UI testing with GraphQL
 * [GraphQL Metrics](https://github.com/Workpop/graphql-metrics) - instrument GraphQL resolvers, logging response times and statuses (if there was an error or not) to the console as well as to InfluxDB.
+* [json-graphql-server](https://github.com/marmelab/json-graphql-server) - Get a full fake GraphQL API with zero coding in less than 30 seconds, based on a JSON data file.

 <a name="databases" />